AHAAAAAAA/MarkovTweet/README.md

 Builds off [Roger Whitson](https://github.com/rogerwhitson/Markov-Tweet)'s work in [Markov-Tweet](https://github.com/rogerwhitson/Markov-Tweet).
-Updated to automate and simplify the process of creating a bot as well as replace now-defunct libraries.
+Updated to automate and simplify the process of emulating a twitter user's style as well as replacing now-defunct libraries.
 Also, allows for Arabic text.

 To use:
 * pip install tweepy